skoike/bunpu/README.md

 　While analyzing big data, I noticed that there is a limit to the accuracy of modeling the real world with conventional numerical operations, and I have proposed distribution calculation to deal with it.
+I believe that distribution arithmetic will become an arithmetic system that includes vector analysis and probability statistics by expanding its functions.
+It is possible to perform probability calculations between the two, which was not possible with conventional methods.
 I have been proposing various application examples of this method, but Few fellow understand its advantageous effect, so I promote understanding of its value by making it widely used as a tool that anyone can use.
 I thought about it.